Adebimpe12/insurance-fraud-data-pipeline/README.md

 **📚 Notes**
 This project uses a synthetic dataset for privacy reasons but mimics real-world financial fraud.
-Designed to showcase full-scale data engineering workflow with 21M rows, cloud storage, data warehouse, transformations, and dashboard visualization.
+Designed to showcase full-scale data engineering workflow with 21M rows, cloud storage, data warehouse, transformations and dashboard visualization.
 Reproducible using Docker, Terraform, and Kestra.

 **References**